 For the last few months, marketers have become enamored with something called “influencer marketing”.
+They are attempting to figure out how they can utilize influencers.
 You’ve heard the hype, but what’s it all about?
 Can you use it, and should you?

 The first thing that you need to understand about influencer marketing is the philosophy.
 In other words, we know influencer marketing works, but why?

 You may have heard that the most powerful form of marketing is “word-of-mouth”.
-Word-of-mouth marketing is hard to track (many retailers use “how did you hear about us” forms to try and capture a small portion of this data) but anecdotally, you can surely think of a few times you looked into a product after hearing about it from a friend.
+Word-of-mouth marketing is hard to track.
+But anecdotally, you can surely think of a few times you looked into a product after hearing about it from a friend.
 On the other hand, how often do ads move you to buy a product?
 While personal recommendations don’t happen as often, they’re much more powerful.

 With the rise of social media platforms and internet video, word-of-mouth marketing is now spreading to the internet through influencers.